joegusj/Git/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is a free software.

+git add <file> - to submit file to Git repository git commit -m <message> - leave short commit for this change (easy to find and remember what have done)